Ladsgroup/reference-island/docs/local-run.md

 # Local Run and Development

-This documentation aimed developers wishing to run the Reference Island Data Pipeline on a small scale with their local machines or continue the development of the data pipeline.
+This documentation is aimed at developers wishing to run the Reference Island Data Pipeline on a small scale with their local machines or continue the development of the data pipeline.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->